12 Types of Owls in Connecticut

 by DenaliNPS is licensed under CC BY 2.0

-The Boreal Owl is a species of owl native to the boreal forests of North America and can be found in Connecticut during the winter months.
+The boreal owl is a species native to the boreal forests of North America.
+It can be found in Connecticut during the winter months.

-These birds are small in size, with a wingspan of about 1.5 feet, and they have a distinctive appearance, characterized by their white facial disks, dark eyes, and gray-brown plumage with white spots.
+These birds are small, with a wingspan of about 1.5 feet, and they have a distinctive appearance characterized by their white facial disks, dark eyes, and gray-brown plumage with white spots.

 Boreal Owls are known for their quiet, elusive nature and are typically found in dense coniferous forests, where they hunt for small mammals, such as voles and birds.

-Boreal Owls are types of owls in Connecticut considered winter visitors and are most commonly observed in the state’s northern regions, where the coniferous forests provide suitable habitat.
+Boreal owls are a type of owl in Connecticut that is considered winter visitors and are most commonly observed in the state’s northern regions, where the coniferous forests provide suitable habitat.

 These birds play an important role in the ecosystem by controlling the populations of small mammals, and they are protected under the Migratory Bird Treaty Act.